 Character & Fitness

-Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action taken against them at any college or university; Question 2, any academic probation, warning, suspension and/or dismissal.
+Question 1 in the Character and Fitness section of the application requires candidates to report any disciplinary action, related to code of conduct, taken against them at any college or university.
+Question 2 refers to any academic probation, warning, suspension and/or dismissal related to academic performance.
 Questions 3-5 are about specific violations of law, including any traffic violation resulting in a fine over $200, or which resulted in revocation or suspension of a candidate’s driver’s license.

 Applicants must respond completely and accurately to all questions on the law school application.

 Applicants who are uncertain about their academic and/or disciplinary history should contact the appropriate office at each college or university attended.
-(Current or former UF students should contact Student Judicial Affairs at 202 Peabody Hall, P.O.
+(Current or former UF students should contact Student Conduct and Conflict Resolution at 202 Peabody Hall, P.O.
 Box 114075, Gainesville, FL 32611, phone 352-392-1261).

 Failure to furnish required information or misrepresentation of such information can result in the withdrawal of an offer of admission prior to matriculation, dismissal from the college after matriculation, rescission of the student’s degree after graduation, and/or forfeiture of all fees and charges paid and academic credit earned.
 Any such failure to disclose or any misrepresentation may result in an investigation by the Law School Admission Council’s Misconduct or Irregularities in the Admission Process Subcommittee.
 It may also affect admission to a state bar.